YCChenVictor/blog-frontend/src/posts/software/ood/main.md

 ### Step 6: Implement the design

 Translate the design into actual code using a programming language.
 Follow the design principles and guidelines to implement the classes, their relationships, and their behaviors.
-Please refer to [object oriented programming](/blog/software/ood/programming-principle).
+Please refer to [object oriented programming](/blog/software/ood/oop) and [SOLID](/blog/software/ood/solid).

 ### Step 7: Test and iterate